trucomanx-formulation/BslLuxLevel/revision.md

 #something like Analysis of illumination dependency . . . .

 [corrigido]
+Title changed to:"Study of Illumination Dependency  in the Dynamic Laser Speckle Analysis"

-11. English writing should be thoroughly revised.
+#11.
+English writing should be thoroughly revised.

+[corrigido]
+The text has been revised.

 -Reviewer 2